INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 Voting on Honor Society Matters ^TOP

-Annually the international organization holds elections for officers and occasionally may submit changes to the organization's constitution and bylaws to the membership.
-As faculty sponsor, you will receive the ballot for any elections.
+Annually the International Organization holds elections for officers and occasionally may submit changes to the organization's Constitution and Bylaws to the membership.
+As faculty sponsor, you will receive the ballot for elections for which each chapter has a vote.
 You should circulate the ballot to the chapter membership, have members vote, and then transmit the chapter's decision to the teller for the election as directed.
 The vote you send should reflect the desire of your chapter and not your own personal assessment of the issue.

 Changing the Faculty Sponsor ^TOP

 From time to time it is necessary for a chapter to assign a new faculty member as sponsor.
-The way to communicate this change to the international organization is to include the new faculty sponsor's name on your chapter's next initiate report.
+The way to communicate this change to the International Organization is to include the new faculty sponsor's name on your chapter's next initiate report.
 The former faculty sponsor should forward communications from GTU to the new sponsor until their name is included in the next initiate report.
-This procedure allows GTU to guard against changes that may be made without the knowledge of the chapter or department and allows GTU to verify that those named as faculty sponsors are serving active chapters.
+This procedure allows GTU to guard against changes that may be made without the knowledge of the chapter or department and allows GTU to verify that those named as faculty sponsors are GTU members and are serving active chapters.

 Ensuring that Chapter Reports are Sent ^TOP